-Couples who prefer to be downtown can bunk at the equally historic Tremont House, which we suspect may be haunted.
+Couples who prefer to be downtown can bunk at the equally historic Tremont House, which some say is haunted.
 If you like to be where the action is, Moody Gardens Hotel (check rates) is near the waterpark, beach, aquarium, IMAX and more.
 Traveling with kids?
 The San Luis Resort (check rates) has a pool bar; with screamers around, you'll need it.

 At Pier 21 downtown, catch a showing of "The Great Storm" documentary for context.
 A more romantic view of Galveston can be seen in its historic homes, which were occupied by the city's leading families.
 Moody Mansion and Bishop's Palace are well-preserved Victorian structures that couples may tour.

-Three-quarters of all North American bird species (i.e. some 500 different types) travel through Galveston during their migratory periods.
-That makes birding a popular Galveston pasttime for lovebirds.
-The best place to observe the wing-flappers is East Beach, and if you can spot a roseate spoonbill, you've viewed the area's favorite feathered friend.
-Is it necessary to remind you to wear a hat?
+Three-quarters of all North American bird species (some 500 different types!) travel through Galveston during their migratory periods.
+That makes birding a favorite Galveston past time for lovebirds.
+The best place to observe the wing-flappers is East Beach.
+If you can spot a roseate spoonbill, you've viewed the area's favorite feathered friend.

-In 45 minutes' time, you'll sail past rusted oil rigs; responder boats poised to react to the next oil spill; the ferry terminal that takes passengers between Galveston Island and Port Bolivar; WWII vessels and oil tankers; loading docks; Sea Wolf park; and a Halliburton facility.
+In 45 minutes, you'll sail past rusted oil rigs, responder boats poised to react to the next oil spill, the ferry terminal that takes passengers between Galveston Island and Port Bolivar, World War II vessels and oil tankers, loading docks, Sea Wolf Park, and a Halliburton facility.

-What is charming about the trip are the dolphins, who "channel surf" in the foam created by passing boats.
+You'll also see plenty of dolphins, who "channel surf" in the foam created by passing boats.
 Undeterred by the surroundings and murky water, these intelligent mammals frolic with abandon.
-The jet-drive, propeller-free boat is, sensibly, dolphin-safe.Continue to 5 of 10 below.
+(The jet-drive, propeller-free boat is, sensibly, dolphin-safe.)